msh9/codinginthetrenches.com/content/post/2017-09-28-when-to-prioritize-maintenance.md

 ![This data flow should look really wierd to you](/images/2017-09-28-when-to-replace/self-ref-api.svg "Data flow diagram of a self-references API")

 Another example of ornateness is a service that took a non-idiomatic usage of a language and framework too far.
 JavaScript on top of Node.JS can be used as a object oriented (OO) language, in the past [I've written about this]({{<ref "2015-10-03-nodejs-modules-should-export-object-constructors.md">}}); more recently I would argue that it might be more appropriately used in a functional way with some OO mixed in.
 In either case though it is vital that the design paradigm be used in the context of the language and not the other way around.
 For example, design decisions that make sense in the context of a sprawling application written using a class based language like Java may not make sense in the context of Node.JS micro-service.
 In face, it may be damaging to long term maintainability to use approaches such as creating DI containers (not the same as inversion of control which _is_ generally good to follow), extensive abstract base 'class' prototypes, and (pseudo) interfaces.

+The two examples show different sides of the same problem, introduced complexity that did not add any new functionality.
+On one hand a service was made more complex by not knowing where to stop applying a design pattern and on the other a service was made significantly harder to work with due to non-idiomatic patterns and practices.